-Since applicable jurisdictions can be a variegated ecosystem to navigate, sanctions screening solutions solve multiple challenges, helping regulated industries to participate in the fight against terrorism and international money laundering – while also reducing the likelihood of facing penalties due to non-compliance.
+Since applicable jurisdictions can be a variegated ecosystem to navigate, these solutions solve multiple challenges, helping regulated industries to participate in the fight against terrorism and international money laundering – while also reducing the likelihood of facing penalties due to non-compliance.

 What is a Sanctions Screening Software?